AMERICAN CHEMISTRY COUNCIL

 SURFACE TRANSPORTATION, PUBLIC TRANSPORTATION AND OVER-THE-ROAD BUS ISACS

 The ST, PT and OTRB ISACs are trusted, transportation sector specific, 24/7 incident reporting and threat warning entities that establish the transportation sector's specific information/intelligence requirements for incidents, threats and vulnerabilities.
 Based on its sector-focused subject matter analytical expertise, the ST, PT and OTRB ISACs collect, analyze and disseminate alerts and incident reports to their membership and help the Government understand impacts for their sector.
 They provide an electronic trusted ability for the membership to exchange and share information on cyber, physical and natural threats in order to defend critical infrastructure.

 WaterISAC, a nonprofit organization established in 2002, is the information sharing and operational arm of the U.S. water and wastewater sector.
 WaterISAC helps members strengthen their physical and cyber security, recover from natural and man-made disasters and improve overall preparedness and resilience.
 Through a secure web portal, twice-weekly e-newsletters, alerts and webinars, WaterISAC delivers a rich and thorough library of physical and cyber threat information; guidance on risk management, mitigation and resilience; contaminant databases and much more.
-Members include hundreds of utilities serving more than 200 million people in the U.S., as well as state, local and federal agencies and consulting firms.
+Members include hundreds of utilities serving more than 221 million people, mainly in the U.S, but also in Canada, Australia and New Zealand, as well as other sector stakeholders.